 He later tweaked his strategy to invest in top entrepreneurs.
 He had bad experience investing in net-net companies run by entrepreneurs who did not treat minority shareholders fairly.
 He later changed his style to invest in top entrepreneurs like Elon Musk, not intelligent but conservative "care-taker" management executives.
 The Elon Musk type of entrepreneurs are less concerned with adding a few more zeros to their bank account and more interested in changing the world for the better with their products/services.
 "Care-taker" management, in my view, are more like "wealth managers" who invests in safe businesses, avoid rocking the boat, averse to taking big risks and not keen to see bad things happen under their watch.
 These people are usually very smart (surely smarter than me) but as a Singaporean, I hope to see more of our leading local companies led by trail-blazing "entrepreneurs" and not "care-taker" clever managers.

 Again, I find Dr Leong's new strategy unsuitable for the majority of investors.
 This strategy suits his entrepreneurial background but it is very difficult to execute for the rest of us.
-His net-net strategy is not only easier to execute but much less risky as well.
+His earlier net-net strategy was not only easier to execute but much less risky as well.
 What an investor need to execute the net-net strategy is the ability to read a balance sheet.
 This can be easily picked up by almost anyone willing to spare the time to learn basic accounting.

 Even if a person has the good fortune to meet a helpful "mentor" like Dr Leong, he needs to have the humility to admit that what works for others may not work for him.
 Conversely, he also needs the "arrogance" to try and succeed at what most people failed if he thinks he has got what it takes.
 If a person thinks he can succeed with a concentrated portfolio and/or possess the sharp eye like Masayoshi Son to spot great entrepreneurs such as Jack Ma who had no business plan and revenue at that time, why shouldn't he give it a try?